Common name: Black cohosh

 History: Black cohosh was used medicinally by the Native Americans and they boiled the gnarled roots in water and drank the decoction for fatigue, arthritis, sore throat, and rattle-snake bite (Castleman, 2001).
 Black cohosh was also used by Native American women for gynecological problems and for recovery post child birth.
 Wild black cohosh grew most abundantly in the Ohio River Valley, which is fitting as the Eclectic medical school was located in Cincinnati on the banks of the Ohio.
 The Eclectics, who were America’s 19th century physicians, used the herb for fever, rashes, insomnia, malaria, yellow fever, gynecological ailments, myalgia, neuralgia, and rheumatic conditions (Castleman, 2001; Mills and Kerry, 2000).
 The Eclectic’s held the herb in very high regard and in King’s American Dispensatory, it is stated, ‘(black cohosh) is a very active, powerful, and useful remedy, and appears to fulfil a great number of indications… Few of our remedies have acquired as great a reputation in the treatment of rheumatism and neuralgia.’
 (Felter and Lloyd, 1898).

 An old Native American remedy for rheumatism is black cohosh, prickly ash, burdock, and poke-root (Gladstar, 2000).
 Although poke root is a toxic herb and must be used only with great caution at very small doses.
 A famous formula for nervous afflictions, by the late Dr. Christopher called the ‘B&B formula’, was black cohosh, blue cohosh, lobelia, blue vervain, and skullcap in equal parts (Christopher, 1976).
-Importantly, Rosemary Gladstar and Matthew Wood point out in Rosemary Gladstar’s text, ‘Planting the future: saving our medicinal herbs’, the tincture of black cohosh made from fresh roots is much more effective than dried.
-It is a good remedy for those with depressive dark moods and fibromyalgia.
+However, from an energetic standpoint this would be a rather cooling drying formula, so it is important to bear the constitution in mind.
+Black cohosh is quite a strong anti-depressant and is good for those people with depressive dark moods and fibromyalgia.
 It is sometimes combined with kava and ashwagandha for fibromyalgia in a triplet formula.